 Where was surrealism born?

-Even surrealism like cinema and most of the avant-gardes of the twentieth century was born in Paris.
+Surrealism was also an avant-garde movement for the development of the history of films.
+Like the cinema of the Lumiere brothers and most of the avant-gardes of the twentieth century was born in Paris.
 As the New York of the new world developed like Fritz Lang‘s Metropolis spaceship chasing the economic success of the American Dream, Paris, the city of lights, continued to be the world capital of art and the avant-garde movements that changed the history of the 20th century.
 The city of lights was the meeting place for surrealist artists identified to change the state of things, fighting against tradition and dominant thought.
 Crazy and visionary men looking to carry out radical cultural projects and battles.
 Surrealist art was one of their most powerful weapons.

 André Breton and the legacy of Dadaism